Inspirational McIlroy finally earns Cup win versus Mickelson

 The duo inspired a thrilling display by their team on a gorgeous morning of unbroken sunshine in Minnesota, with Europe winning two-and-a-half points out of a possible four against the United States to reduce the overall deficit to 6 1/2 - 5 1/2.

-For McIlroy, his victory in tandem with the long-hitting Pieters had an added bonus as it was the first time in three attempts he had beaten U.S. veteran Mickelson at the Ryder Cup.
+For McIlroy, his victory in tandem with the long-hitting Pieters had an added bonus as it was the first time in four attempts he had beaten U.S. veteran Mickelson at the Ryder Cup.

 "When I saw the draw last night, I was like, 'Yes, I get to have a go at him (Mickelson) again', because my record against him in the Ryder Cup isn't what I would like it to be," McIlroy told reporters.

 "Thankfully I was able to get one back on him.
-He's beaten me two times.
 Personally, I may be wanted it a little bit more just for that reason but to go out first and put a point on the board for Team Europe, that's what we wanted to do."

 McIlroy, along with fellow Northern Irishman Graeme McDowell, lost to Mickelson and Keegan Bradley in a fourball match at Medinah in 2012.